tldr-pages/tldr/pages/common/now.md

 `now remove {{deployment_id}}`

-- Log in into account or create a new one:
+- Log in into an account or create a new one:

 `now login`

-- Initialize an example project:
+- Initialize an example project (a new directory will be created):

 `now init`